belli49/discord-bot/README.md

 # discord-bot
-Discord bot project to help learn NodeJS
+Discord bot project to help with learning NodeJS/SQL